-In early May 2020, Google released a new and exciting announcement centered around Web Vitals and web metrics that Google sign on buildingwill now be used to measure how well you rank on Google’s algorithm for the keywords that you have been working tirelessly to rank for.
+In early May 2020, Google released a new and exciting announcement centered around Web Vitals and web metrics that will now be used to measure how well you rank on Google’s algorithm for the keywords that you have been working tirelessly to rank for.
 To date, it is Google’s most specific and publicly transparent set of metrics that individuals and businesses can use to key in on when trying to understand Google ranking factors.

 These metrics are set to come into full effect in 2021, and Google has said that there will be a separate announcement 6 months prior to the official launch date.